AlperSakarya/Linux-Connection-State/README.md

 # Linux-Connection-State
-Useful netstat command with handful of options for live monitoring a Linux instance for socket exaustion exhaustion and related issues
+Useful netstat command with handful of options for live monitoring a Linux instance for socket exhaustion and related issues

 ### Usage